Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Summary and Conclusion

 \subsubsection{Cosmological perturbations and quantum entanglement}

 The first of the two results mentioned above provides crucial insights into the intrinsically quantum nature of cosmological perturbations.
-Moreover, it concretely substantiates the intuition, shared by many approaches to quantum gravity, that non-trivial geometries are associated with entanglement between the fundamental quantum gravity degrees of freedom, see for instance \cite{Ryu:2006bv,Nishioka:2009un,Bianchi:2012ev,Faulkner:2013ica,Cao:2016mst,swingle2018spacetime,colafrancheschi2022emergent,Bianchi:2023avf}.
+Moreover, it concretely substantiates the intuition, shared by many approaches to QG, that non-trivial geometries are associated with entanglement between the fundamental {geometric} degrees of freedom, {see for instance \cite{Giddings:2005id,Ryu:2006bv,VanRaamsdonk:2010pw,Bianchi:2012ev,Maldacena:2013xja,Giddings:2015lla,Cao:2016mst,Donnelly:2016auv,swingle2018spacetime,colafrancheschi2022emergent,Bianchi:2023avf}.}

 In this work, entanglement is encoded in relational two-body nearest neighbor correlations between GFT atoms, and it is lifted to the macroscopic level (and thus associated with cosmological quantities) by the properties of two-body coherent states.
 These states deviate substantially from one-body condensate states and their differences can be seen perturbatively as entangled \qmarks{out-of-condensate} components.
 We leave it to future research to investigate the associated entanglement entropy.